mikael-ros/neobeam/readme.md

 ## ⌨️ Usage
 > [!NOTE]
 > Until a future timepoint, I won't provide a guide on how to use it with Marp CLI, as I expect CLI users to be technical enough to know how to do this.
+You can read the [Marp CLI documentation here](https://github.com/marp-team/marp-cli).
 ### 🛠 Prerequisites
 - Git or zip
 - Visual Studio Code